 ARTICLE V: OBLIGATIONS UNDER

 GENERAL PROVISIONS OF CDP BYLAWS

+The Rural Caucus specifically recognizes its obligations to adhere to the General Provisions of the CDP Bylaws.
 In all cases not provided for by law, CDP Bylaws or by these Bylaws, the meetings of The Caucus shall be governed by the latest edition of Robert’s Rules of Order, Newly Revised (RONR).

 AMENDMENT OF THE BYLAWS